bemer/lts-workshop/05-DeployKubernetes/README.md

 Today's last tutorial is going to guide you through a deployment of a Kubernetes Cluster using Kops.

 We will be using a material crafted by Arun Gupta.
 This tutorial is available in [this link](https://github.com/aws-samples/aws-workshop-for-kubernetes).
-If you want, you can just follow the **Beginner (100 level)**, but we advice you to follow the following steps:
+If you want, you can just follow the levels starting with the **Beginner (100 level)** and so on, but we advice you to follow the following steps:

 ## Pre-Reqs